zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/14-Layer-Cascade.md

 + After applying LC on Inception-ResNet-v2 (IRNet) [32], its speed and accuracy are improved by 42.8% and 1.7%, respectively.
 So the main contribution is on the speed, not the accuracy.
 But this idea is really interesting.

 But I really believe the hard classes's samples are the bottleneck of semantic segmentation, not the edges of each object.
 So maybe a better method should be proposed.

-+ How to define "hard to classify"?
-Only confidence is not enough, may be misclassify rate should be used.

 ### 6. Don't understand
 Secondly, as feature maps with high resolution consume a large amount of GPU memory in the learning process, they limit the size of minibatch (e.g. 8), making the batch normalization (BN) layers [14] unstable (as which need to estimate sample mean and variance from the data in a mini-batch).
 We cope with this issue by simply fixing the values of all parameters in BNs.
 This strategy works well in practice.